 Subcontracting

-One way you can get your foot in the door with government agencies is through subcontracting.
+Another way you can get your foot in the door with government agencies is through subcontracting.
 As mentioned above, vendors who get contracts directly with agencies (like via SAM.gov) are known as prime contractors.
 Subcontractors, on the other hand, are brought on by the prime contractors to help complete a portion of the work designated by the prime contractor.

-You can find available subcontracting opportunities via the SBA’s searchable database, SUB-Net.
+You can find available subcontracting opportunities via the SBA’s searchable database, SubNet.
 If this is your first time working for a government agency and you’re not familiar with the proposal process, this is a great place to get started.

 Bid-matching services

 If you’re unsure about which government agencies your small business is best suited for, working with a bid-matching service can help you navigate contracting opportunities.
 Check out your local Procurement Technical Assistance Center (PTAC) to see if they offer free bid-matching services (most do!).
-This is especially useful for first-time contractors, as PTAC can connect you with experienced government contracting mentors who can support you through the proposal process.
+This is especially useful for first-time contractors, as PTAC can connect you with experienced government contracting mentors to support you through the proposal process.

 How to prepare your proposal